alyssadata/AI-Foundations-Framework-Differentiation/README.md

 It does not claim that the model is Source.

-It does not claim that a user can become Origin by interacting with a system.
+It does not claim that a user becomes Origin by interacting with a system.

 It does not claim that AI Foundations replaces every other AI framework.